mookie-/blade-id/README.md

 It set's the colors of the two RGB LEDs to a color between green and red depending on the temperature and load.
 It also can let the front LED blink blue to ID a specific blade.
 You can enable the ID feature by pressing the button or sending SIGUSR1 to the python process.
+You can disable the ID feature by pressing the button or sending SIGUSR2 to the python process.

 ### blade-id.conf.example